- Overview and Highlights

 Interactive guided tours for K–12 students are led by the museum’s Gallery Teachers, Yale graduate students trained as museum educators.
 Tours stress critical thinking, observation skills, and creative evaluation through close examination and discussion of works of art and meet Connecticut State Learning Standards.
 Teachers are encouraged to choose one of five special themes listed below, which can be explored in a single collection area or in up to three areas of the museum.
 All themes are available for elementary, middle, and high school students.
 The tours can connect to school curriculum and can be adapted for all subject areas.
 If you have a request for a tour not accommodated by the themes, please call the Gallery’s Education Department at 203.436.8827.

 Guided K–12 visits typically last one hour and may be scheduled to take place Tuesday through Friday at 10:00 am, 11:15 am, 12:30 pm, and after school, based on availability.
-Reservations must be made three weeks in advance.
+Reservations are available October through August and must be made three weeks in advance.
 To request a guided tour for a K–12 group, please complete and submit the registration form.

 Guided Tours for K–12 groups can accommodate a maximum of 45 people, per hour.
 Groups will be divided into smaller groups of 15 within the galleries.